-Basel III reforms are the response of Basel Committee on Banking Supervision (BCBS) to improve the banking sector's ability to absorb shocks arising from financial and economic stress, whatever the source, thus reducing the risk of spillover from the financial sector to the real economy.
+Basel III reforms are the response of Basel Committee on Banking Supervision (BCBS) to improve the banking sector's ability to absorb shocks arising from financial and economic stress, whatever the source, and reduce the risk of spillover from the financial sector to the real economy.
 Basel III mainly addresses the following areas:

-- raise the quality and level of capital to ensure banks are better able to absorb losses on both going concern and gone concern basis. - increase the risk coverage of the capital framework. - introduce leverage ratio to serve as a backstop to the riskbased capital measure. - raise the standard for the supervisory review process (Pillar 2) and public disclosures (Pillar 3) etc.
+- raise the quality and level of capital to ensure banks are better able to absorb losses both as a going concern and a gone concern. - increase the risk coverage and strengthen the capital framework. - introduce leverage ratio to serve as a backstop to the risk-based capital measure. - raise the standards of supervisory review process (Pillar 2) and public disclosures (Pillar 3) etc.

 In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, banks in Bangladesh have formally entered into Basel III regime from 1 January 2015.
 The new capital and liquidity standards have greater business implications for banks.
 Eastern Bank Limited (EBL) has also adopted Basel III framework as part of its capital management strategy in line with the revised guideline.
-These Market discipline disclosures under Basel III are made following the same guidelines in order to complement the minimum capital requirement and the supervisory review process.
+These Market discipline disclosures under Basel III are made following the same guidelines in order to complement the minimum capital requirements and the supervisory review process.
 Establishing a transparent and disciplined financial market through providing accurate and timely information related to liquidity, solvency, performance and risk profile of a bank is another important objective of this disclosure.

-Consistency and validation
+Consistency and Validation

-The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its subsidiaries as at and for the year ended on 31 December 2021.
-Those are prepared under relevant International Accounting and Financial Reporting Standards and related circulars/ instructions issued by Bangladesh Bank.
+The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its subsidiaries as at and for the year ended 31 December 2022.
+Those are prepared under relevant International Accounting and Financial Reporting Standards and related circulars/instructions issued by Bangladesh Bank from time to time.
 The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (EBL), eliminating intercompany transactions.
-Assets of the subsidiaries are risk weighted and equities of subsidiaries are crossed out with the investment of EBL on consolidation.
-So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated and separate audited financial statements of EBL (Group and Bank) available on the website of the Bank (www. ebl.com.bd).
+Assets of the subsidiaries are risk weighted and equities of subsidiaries are crossed out with the investment of EBL while consolidating.
+So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated and separate audited financial statements of EBL (Group and Bank) available on the website of the Bank (www.ebl.com.bd).
 The report is prepared once a year and is available in the website.